-1.1 Purpose of this Annex The Annex has been prepared to assist pilots and Official Observers (OOs) to interpret the rules of the Sporting Code.
+1.1 Purpose of this Annex The Annex assists pilots and Official Observers (OOs) to interpret the rules of the Sporting Code.
 It amplifies these rules and gives guidance on how to comply with them, and recommends procedures for the operation of equipment used to provide evidence for flights.
-Changes to this Annex do not require formal IGC approval.
+However, nothing in the Annex overrules the Sporting Code.
+Changes to the Annex do not require formal IGC approval.